AARP Hearing Center

 - Unexplained back and neck pain.
 Back pain could have many causes, including a compression fracture or collapsed vertebra in your spine.

 - Brittle fingernails.
-Nails that break easily might indicate you don’t have enough collagen in your diet.
-If your nails have vertical ridges, this could mean you’re not getting enough calcium from what you eat or drink, or your body may not be properly absorbing calcium.
+Nails that break easily may indicate you don’t have enough collagen in your diet.
+If your nails have vertical ridges, this could mean you’re not getting enough calcium from what you eat or drink, or your body may not be absorbing calcium properly.

 - GI issues.
 Bone loss is connected to several gastrointestinal conditions, such as celiac disease and inflammatory bowel disease, both of which can inhibit nutrition absorption.
-In addition, some GI issues require treatment with steroids, which also lower bone density.
+And some GI issues require treatment with steroids, which also lower bone density.

-- Dental Issues.
-Tooth loss can be a sign of bone loss in the jaw area, and may additionally indicate bone loss and decreased bone density in other areas of the body.
-Pay close attention to this sign if you’re losing teeth too easily.
+- Dental issues.
+Tooth loss can be a sign of bone loss in the jaw area, and it may indicate bone loss and decreased bone density in other areas of the body.
+Pay close attention if you’re losing teeth too easily.

 - Weaker grip strength.
 Having low grip strength is associated with a decrease in muscle strength, an increase in frailty and a heightened risk of falling and fracturing bones.
 Grip strength can be easily measured in a doctor’s office or at home with a simple tool called a hand dynamometer.

 - Weight loss.
-Being a serial dieter, or losing significant weight or having rapid weight loss, increases your risk for bone loss.
+Being a serial dieter, losing significant weight or having rapid weight loss increases your risk for bone loss.

 - Broken bones.
 The most obvious signal of all: Fracturing a bone is a pretty clear sign that your bones are getting weaker.